-Global bio surfactant industry is anticipated to generate demand of over 340,000 tons by 2020, growing at a CAGR of around 4% from 2014 to 2020.
+The global Biosurfactants Market is anticipated to reach 462 kilo tons by 2020, growing at a CAGR of around 4% from 2014 to 2020.
 Absence of direct bio based substitutes of these product is expected to be one of the major factor driving the market over the forecast period.

 Detergents and personal care products are its main end use applications.
 Bio surfactants such as APE (Alkyl phenol ethoxylates) &LAS (Linear Alkylbenzene Sulfates) have been also used as substitutes for synthetic ones in sewage treatment plants.
 Environmental friendly nature, non-toxicity, low irritancy, biodegradability and safety of handling these products are some of the major advantages for these over the synthetic ones.

 New production techniques and increasing applications in bioremediation, oilfield chemicals, industrial and institutional cleaners are anticipated to create new opportunities for the industry.
 However, these products being costlier compared to the synthetic ones and its low availability are expected to restraint the market in the new future.